-The Borg affiliation frequently practices a special type of capture called assimilation, transforming their captives into new Borg enslaved by the collective mind.
-When a card states that a personnel is assimilated, that personnel becomes a new drone under the Borg player's control, can not be rescued, and undergoes the following transformations:
+The So Borg affiliation frequently practice assimilation, not capturing your personnel but actually transforming them into new Borg enslaved by the collective mind.
+When a card states that a personnel is assimilated, that personnel can no longer be rescued, becomes a new done under the Borg player's control, and undergoes the following transformations:

-- His or her affiliation changes to . - He or she loses gender.
-Drones have no gender. - The drone's classification is treated as its first-listed skill. - If it had any Borg subcommand icons, it retains them. - If it had staffing icons, they are converted to Borg subcommand icons, as follows: - o command stars become communications subcommands. - staff stars become navigation subcommands. - All other staffing icons become defense subcommands.
+- His or her affiliation changes to - He or she loses gender.
+Drones have no gender. - The drone's classification is treated as its first-listed skill. - If it had any Borg subcommand icons, it retains them. - If it had staffing icons, they are converted to Borg subcommand icons, as follows: - 🌾 command stars become 🍣 communications subcommands. - ♦ staff stars become 🔇 navigation subcommands. - All other personnel gain 🌭 defense subcommands.